Hanuwa/TeraTermUI_Dev/README.md

 make sure to also put ctk_table.py on the customtkinter folder.

-Priorities of the development of the application is working on improving the UI since it's  a bit too simple and not polished, funtionalty wise the application is pretty fleshed out.
+Priorities of the development of the application is working on improving the UI since it's  a bit too simple and not polished, funtionality wise the application is pretty fleshed out.

 # Tesseract OCR
 Must install this application under a folder within the TeraTermUI.py app called "Tesseract-OCR".